• Skip to primary navigation

 • Photocopy of Articles of Memorandum of Association of the company (estate developer) with certified true copies of Forms CO2 and C07 attached.

-• Evidence of registration with the National Housing Fund as an employer and up to date remittance of employees’ contribution to the Fund.
+• Evidence of registration with the National Housing Fund as an employer and up-to-date remittance of employees’ contributions to the Fund.

 • Payment of a non-refundable application fee of N20,000.00 (Twenty thousand naira only) for applications for amounts below N50 million and a multiple of N20,000.00 on every further N50 million.

-• Evidence of the membership of Real Estate Development Association of Nigeria (REDAN) and financial contributions.
+• Evidence of the membership of the Real Estate Development Association of Nigeria (REDAN) and financial contributions.

 • A viable facility management for the proposed Estate and Programme for its sustainability.